How Does Def Fluid Work

 So, what is DEF fluid made of?

-The fuel is essentially a solution composed of approximately 32.5% urea and 67.5% deionized water.
-Urea is a key component in DEF because it is essential for the Selective Catalytic Reduction (SCR) process.
+DEF fluid is a colorless solution composed of approximately 32.5 percent urea and 67.5 percent deionized water.
+Urea is a key component of DEF because it’s essential for the Selective Catalytic Reduction (SCR) process.

 When urea is injected into the hot exhaust stream, it undergoes thermal decomposition to produce ammonia (NH₃), a crucial reducing agent in the SCR catalyst.